Did negligent security contribute to this tragic loss of life?

 Our Legal Take

 Apartment complex residents and guests have a right to feel safe and secure while on the premises.
-The Murray Law Firm questions the level of security provided to those at the property and whether this shooting may have been prevented.
+The Murray Law Firm questions the level of security provided to those at the property and whether this tragedy may have been prevented.

 Based upon its long, extensive, and successful experience in handling negligent security cases against property owners in the State of Georgia, The Murray Law Firm suggests that photographs and a thorough, unbiased inspection of the property will need to be performed immediately, before any evidence may be repaired, damaged or destroyed.